Last updated: February 2021

 Similar to other platforms like Windows and macOS, Android maintains a system root store that is used to determine if a certificate issued by a particular Certificate Authority (CA) is trusted.
 As a developer, you may want to know what certificates are trusted on Android for compatibility, testing, and device security.

 Each root certificate is stored in an individual file.
-Each file contains the certificate in the PEM format, one of the most common formats for SSL certificates which is book-ended by two tags, —–BEGIN CERTIFICATE—– and —–END CERTIFICATE—–, and encoded in base64.
+Each file contains the certificate in the PEM format, one of the most common formats for TLS/SSL certificates which is book-ended by two tags, -----BEGIN CERTIFICATE—– and —–END CERTIFICATE—–, and encoded in base64.
 The certificate is also included in X.509 format.
-Currently, 135 roots are trusted in Android Oreo (8.1) as of April 2018.

 Note that manufacturers may decide to modify the root store that they ship so you cannot guarantee these will be the roots present on every current Android device.
 If there is a specific device you need compatibility with and have reason to believe it may differ from the stock list, you'll want to perform tests directly on that device.
 The following instructions tell you how to retrieve the trusted root list for a particular Android device.